circuitbox/circuitbox/README.md

 ### Motivation

+#### Application Size

+The node.js platform was for long dismissed as a platform to build hobby projects and toy project.
+However that view has now changed. node.js has become a serious application development platform.

+This seriousness has now led many organizations to consider building enterprise-scale applications with node.
+Now that people are building these large-scale applications, the idea of modularity, componentizing and dependency injection take more prominence.

+From my experience, no application starts big.
+All applications start small and then grow large.
+As applications grow the number of moving parts that need to work together also grows.
+Unless there is a lot of discipline applied, managing these little parts and ensuring they work together accurately can be quite a challenge.

+I see dependency-injection as an important core capability to address this challenge.
+It has been battle tested in other popular platforms like Java/.NET.
+DI allows you to cleanly identify components and efficiently manage dependencies between them.

 #### Tight Coupling
 One of the pain points I built circuitbox to solve was the tight-coupling and testability of node.js modules.
 I believe, though JavaScript has a dynamic type-system, it is not free from the problems of tight-coupling.
 In node, each uses the `require` method to import code from other modules.
 Although this is a core feature of node, it actually introduces tight-coupling between the two modules.